department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="guilty-of-capital-crime">Those found guilty of a capital crime</button>
 <div id="guilty-of-capital-crime" class="usa-accordion-content">

-**You aren't eligible for burial  in a VA national cemetery, Arlington National Cemetery, or a federally funded state Veterans cemetery if:**
+**You're not eligible for burial  in a VA national cemetery, Arlington National Cemetery, or a federally funded state Veterans cemetery if:**
  - You have been convicted of a federal or state capital crime and may receive a sentence of imprisonment for life or the death penalty—and the conviction is final, **or**
  - Clear and convincing evidence shows that you have committed a federal or state capital crime, but you couldn't have a trial due to death or flight to avoid prosecution